MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-syncservice-duplicate-attribute-resiliency.md

 This is a multi-valued attribute that is used to store the conflicting attributes that would violate the uniqueness constraint should they be added normally.
 A background timer task has been enabled in Microsoft Entra ID that  runs every hour to look for duplicate attribute conflicts that have been resolved, and automatically removes the attributes in question from quarantine.

 ### Enabling Duplicate Attribute Resiliency
-Duplicate Attribute Resiliency will be the new default behavior across all Microsoft Entra tenants.
-It will be on by default for all tenants that enabled synchronization for the first time on August 22nd, 2016 or later.
-Tenants that enabled sync prior to this date will have the feature enabled in batches.
-This rollout will begin in September 2016, and an email notification will be sent to each tenant's technical notification contact with the specific date when the feature will be enabled.
+Duplicate Attribute Resiliency is the new default behavior across all Microsoft Entra tenants.
+It's on by default for all tenants that enabled synchronization for the first time on August 22nd, 2016 or later.
+Tenants that enabled sync prior to this date have the feature enabled in batches.
+This rollout began in September 2016, and an email notification is sent to each tenant's technical notification contact with the specific date when the feature is enabled.

 > [!NOTE]
 > Once Duplicate Attribute Resiliency has been turned on it cannot be disabled.